Welcome to the Century Village East

 Ventnor P Residents only - BBQ & Picnic area

-Ventnor P FAQ'a
+Ventnor P FAQ's

 Each unit has one vote when a building vote is required.
 If there are multiple owners then one owner needs to be designated as the “voting member” and ALL unit owners should sign the “voting member certificate.”